cskondras/fraud-risk-analytics/README.md

 # Fraud Risk Analytics

-End-to-end fraud risk analytics project using **PostgreSQL, SQL and Power BI** to identify suspicious payment behavior and prioritize customer cases for investigation.
+Analysis of 99,499 synthetic payment transactions using **PostgreSQL and Power BI**.

-The analysis covers **99,499 synthetic payment transactions** and combines multiple behavioral risk indicators into a customer-level investigation queue.
+The project explores four fraud risk signals — shared devices, geographic mismatches, high transaction velocity and rapid cash-out — and combines them into a customer-level investigation score.

-## Power BI Dashboard
+## Dashboard

 ### Overview